midnightLuke/islandora_solr_facetapi/README.md

 ## Introduction

-Replaces the core Islandora facets with the Drupal [facet api](https://www.drupal.org/project/facetapi) module facets.
-These modules are handled in their own UI and are a little more customizeable, but are wholly different than the Islandora facets.
+Replaces the core Islandora facets with the Drupal [Facet API](https://www.drupal.org/project/facetapi) module facets.
+These facets are handled in their own UI and are a little more customizeable, but are wholly different than the Islandora facets.

 ## Requirements